mattermost/docs/source/configure/configuration-settings.rst

 **This field is required in Mattermost v3.8 and later.**

 In Mattermost v5.1 and later, the URL may contain a subpath, such as ``"https://example.com/company/mattermost"``.
+System Admins can't update the Site URL value if an environment variable file exists under `/etc/mattermost`.
+See the `Environment Variables <https://docs.mattermost.com/configure/configuration-settings.html#environment-variables>`__ documentation for more information on working with environment variables.

 If Site URL is not set, the following features will not operate correctly: